openedx/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

   able to complete assignments that contain unsupported assessment types using the edX iPhone and Android mobile apps.

+* Timed and proctored exams cannot be completed using the mobile app.

 * When learners access your course using the edX Android and iPhone apps, they progress from component to component by swiping through them.
 It might seem useful to include an HTML component in a unit for the purpose of providing a